 The world is seeing a major transformation in the way people buy and consume food.
 The modern consumer is less likely to cook and more likely to order pizza, pasta, or a vegan salad from a nearby restaurant while sitting at home and watching House of Cards on Netflix.

-The current focus on convenience has created strong demand for web-based and mobile on-demand food delivery services.
-Customers are shifting from traditional phone-based ordering services to online platforms that allow them to order a wide range of cuisines from many restaurants all within one app or website.
+The current focus on convenience has created strong demand for web-based and mobile on-demand food delivery systems.
+Customers are shifting from traditional phone-ordering services to digital platforms that allow them to order a wide range of cuisines from many restaurants all within one app or website.
 These on-demand delivery services also offer ratings and reviews of restaurants, and allow customers to pay with a single tap on their smartphones and tablets.

 [The rise of food delivery startups]